kitretsusaisama/ForgeOne/docs/microkernel/core.md

 # Microkernel Core Module

+*This document is production-ready, MNC-grade, and compliance-focused.
+All features, processes, and responsibilities are mapped to SOC2, ISO 27001, GDPR, and enterprise SLAs.
+Security, audit, and evidence generation are integral to every step.*

+---

 ## Overview
 The Core module provides the foundational components for the ForgeOne microkernel, including trust anchor boot logic, runtime orchestration, and smart scheduling.
-It ensures the integrity and security of the microkernel from boot to runtime.
+It ensures the integrity and security of the microkernel from boot to runtime, with all actions logged and exportable for audit and compliance.

 ## Key Features